Gas outflows in two recently quenched galaxies at z = 4 and 7: Data

 \subsection{Spectroscopy}

-\jwst/NIRSpec Micro-Shutter Array (MSA) spectra of sources in the G165 cluster field were obtained with the PRISM/CLEAR ($0.7-5.3\,\mu$m, $R\approx20-300$), medium resolution gratings G140M/F100LP ($0.9-1.8\,\mu$m, $R\approx1000$), and G235M/F170LP ($1.6-3.2\,\mu$m, $R\approx1000$) on April 22, 2023 (PID 4666, PI: B.~Frye).
+\jwst/NIRSpec Micro-Shutter Array (MSA) spectra of sources in the G165 cluster field were obtained with the PRISM/CLEAR ($0.7-5.3\,\mu$m, $R\approx20-300$), medium resolution gratings G140M/F100LP ($0.9-1.8\,\mu$m, $R\approx1000$), and G235M/F170LP ($1.6-3.2\,\mu$m, $R\approx1000$) on April 22, 2023 (PID 4446, PI: B.~Frye).
 The science exposure times were 4420s, 6696s, and 919s for G140M/F100LP, G235M/F170LP, and the PRISM/CLEAR observations, respectively \citep{frye_2024}. \snhope\ was among the targeted sources.
-The spectra were acquired with a 3-microshutter configuration and a 3-nod nodding pattern.
+The spectra were acquired with a three-microshutter configuration and a three-nod nodding pattern.
 Also in this case, we retrieved the spectra from the DJA (version v3).
-These were reduced with the \textsc{msaexp} pipeline \citep[][]{msaexp} along the same lines detailed in \cite{heintz_2024} and \cite{degraaff_2024_rubies}.
+These were reduced with the \textsc{msaexp} pipeline \citep[][]{msaexp} along the same lines detailed in \cite{heintz_2025} and \cite{degraaff_2024_rubies}.
 The current public version of \textsc{msaexp} includes updated reference files and improves on the absolute and color-dependent flux calibration and the bar shadow correction.
-The spectra were optimally extracted \citep{horne_1986} and their noise budget conservatively scaled up such that the residuals of a wavelength-dependent polynomial model subtracted to the spectrum are normally distributed, as expected for pure background integrations.
+The spectra were optimally extracted \citep{horne_1986} and their noise budget conservatively scaled up such that the residuals of a wavelength-dependent polynomial model subtracted to the spectrum are normally distributed, as expected for pure background integrations (although localized noise correlation due to the line spread function could induce deviations from this assumption).
 This corresponds to a $\sim25$\%, $25$\%, and $45$\% noise median increase for the PRISM, G140M, and G235M spectra.
-Finally, we anchored the spectra to the total photometry as derived in Section \ref{sec:imaging} to correct for residual slit losses.
-We applied a fourth-order polynomial correction to the spectra resulting in slowly varying rescaling of the order of 5-40\%, the most extreme correction being only at the very blue end of the PRISM spectrum.
-The results are robust against the exact choice of the scaling function (spline, Chebyshev polynomials) and the degree of the polynomial (a simple constant or parabolic functional form already corrects for most of the offset between the spectra and the total photometry).
-The photometry and spectra of \snhope\ are shown in Figure \ref{fig:sed_snhope}.\\
+Finally, we anchored the spectra to the total photometry as derived in Sect. \ref{sec:imaging} to correct for residual slit losses.
+We applied a fourth-order polynomial correction to the spectra, which resulted in slowly varying rescaling on the order of 5-40\%, the most extreme correction being at the very blue end of the PRISM spectrum.
+The results are robust against the choice of alternative scaling functions (spline and Chebyshev polynomials) and the degree of the polynomial (a simple constant or parabolic functional form already corrects for most of the offset between the spectra and the total photometry).
+The photometry and spectra of \snhope\ are shown in Fig. \ref{fig:sed_snhope}.\\